Boston Pizza Cup

 The Boston Pizza Cup is the Alberta provincial championship for men's curling, run by Curling Alberta.
-The winner represents Team Alberta at the national men's championship, called the Tim Hortons Brier.
+The winner represents Team Alberta at the national men's championship, called the Montana's Brier.
 Currently sponsored by restaurant chain Boston Pizza, under former sponsors, the championship was known as the Alberta Kia Cup and the Safeway Select.
 Prior to obtaining a title sponsor, the tournament was called the Alberta Tankard.

 Qualification

 In the current format, twelve teams compete in the provincial tournament.
 The following teams qualify: